rackerlabs/docs-dedicated-load-balancer-v3/docs/general-api-info/device_lock_details.rst

         ]
     }

-4. There is a chance that the process goes into dead-lock and the user keeps on hitting the request thinking it's not getting completed.
-All of these request get queued into the server and waiting for them to complete.
+4. The process might get dead-locked, so the user keeps re-executing the request thinking they're not running.
+All of these requests get queued on the server awaiting execution.

-5. The user has no idea as to why his request isn't getting completed.

-To avoid this scenario.
-We have implemented a lock mechanism on the device.
+The user has no idea why the requests never finish, so v3 has a lock mechanism on the device to avoid this issue.

-Lock Mechanism in V3.0
+Lock mechanism in v3
-^^^^^^^^^^^^^^^^^^^^^^^

-In API V3.0 the scenario is as under :
+^^^^^^^^^^^^^^^^^^^^

-1. We have a device 123456 under account 1111.
+1. Device `123456` exists under account `1111`.

-2. While hitting a POST or PUT request the returned status is 200 OK.
-With response body as under :
+2. When the user executes a POST or PUT request, the returned status is `200 OK`, with the following response body:

 ::